The highest performing teams experience psychological safety.

 - overall team performance

-- the likelihood of shutting down projects and strategies hurtful for the organization
+- the likelihood of shutting down projects and strategies hurtful to the organization

 - personal engagement*